Market outlook

 Our view on economic growth

-After the mild contraction in the fourth quarter of 2023 (-0.1%), euro area growth in the first quarter became positive again (0.3%).
-The manufacturing sector exhibited persistent weakness, while the service sector displayed tentative signs of recovery.
-From the second half of 2024 onwards, quarterly growth is expected to gradually increase, driven mainly by domestic consumption that benefits from falling inflation and the related increase in real wages.
+Euro-area growth in the second quarter was in line with the first quarter (0.3%).
+The manufacturing sector exhibited persistent weakness, while the service sector displayed signs of recovery, which likely supported second-quarter growth.
+From the second half of 2024 onwards, growth is expected to continue around the current growth rate, driven mainly by domestic consumption that will benefit from a recovery in real wages.

-The main risks to our short-term outlook for European growth include the global weakness of the manufacturing sector, particularly its effect on the German economy.
-Moreover, current geopolitical tensions pose risks in the form of more protectionism, supply chain disruptions and higher energy and commodity prices.
-In addition, political instability risks (various upcoming elections) and the impact of the government budget discussions for 2025 in the run-up to the re-activation of the EU Stability and Growth Pact might impact growth and risk premiums on sovereign debt in a number of European economies.
+The main risks to our short-term outlook for European growth include the global weakness of the manufacturing sector and adverse spillovers to Europe from a potentially weaker-than-expected US labour market.
+Moreover, current geopolitical tensions pose risks in the form of escalating protectionism, supply chain disruptions and higher energy and commodity prices.
+In addition, the global economic implications of the outcome of the US presidential election in November 2024, as well as the government budget discussions in the EU for 2025 against the background of the re-activated rules of the EU Stability and Growth Pact, might impact growth and the short-term country risk premiums of European economies.

 Our view on interest rates and foreign exchange rates

-Since the beginning of 2024, the National Bank of Hungary has cut its policy rate (base rate) four times, bringing it to 7.75%.
-Additional modest rate cuts are likely to follow.
-The exchange rate of the Hungarian forint against the euro depreciated during the first quarter of 2024.
-Driven by the structural inflation differential with the euro area, the forint is expected to continue depreciating in the course of 2024.
+In the second quarter of 2024, the National Bank of Hungary (NBH) cut its policy rate three more times, twice by 50 basis points and once by 25 basis points.
+In July, another cut of 25 basis points was effected.
+More gradual rate cuts are expected.
+The exchange rate of the Hungarian forint against the euro has been volatile since the start of the second quarter.
+Major driving factors have been (global) risk sentiment and the pace of rate cuts by the NBH.
+Driven by the structural inflation differential with the euro area, the forint is expected to depreciate in the course of 2024 and beyond.

 For more detailed analyses and data, please refer to KBC Economics